 Stage II starts with the rupture of the chorioallantois and ends when the fetus is expelled.
-Second stage labor usually lasts 15–30 min.
+Second stage labor usually lasts 15–30 minutes.
 When the fetus engages the cervix, the Ferguson reflex occurs and stimulates the mare to have abdominal contractions.
 The allantoic fluid lubricates the canal, facilitating expulsion of the amnion and fetus.
 Vaginal distention causes release of oxytocin and further myometrial and abdominal contractions.
 The amnion appears at the vulvar lips as a whitish, fluid-filled membrane.
-The straining efforts of the mare consist of three to four strong contractions, followed by a short period of rest.
-During the actual expulsion of the foal, the mare usually assumes lateral recumbency with all four limbs extended.
+The straining efforts of the mare consist of 3 to 4 strong contractions, followed by a short period of rest.
+During the actual expulsion of the foal, the mare usually assumes lateral recumbency with all 4 limbs extended.

 Stage III involves expulsion of the fetal membranes.
-Normally, fetal membrane passage occurs rapidly (within 3 hr) after delivery of the foal.
+Normally, the fetal membranes pass rapidly (within 3 hours) after delivery of the foal.
 The weight of the amnion and cord may help the chorion separate from the endometrium.
 Progressive traction by the amnion and moderate uterine contractions originating at the tip of the horn cause complete separation of the chorioallantois, which may become inverted during the process.
 The mare may stand with the amnion hanging from the vulva at the level of the hocks or below.
 If the mare kicks at the hanging membranes, endangering the foal, the exposed membranes should be tied in knots to shorten the length to above the hocks.

-If the fetal membranes have not been passed by 3 hr after parturition, oxytocin (20 IU, IV or IM) should be administered at 15- to 30-min intervals until membranes pass.
-If fetal membranes are still retained at 8 hr after foaling, therapy for retained placenta should be instituted (see Retained Fetal Membranes in Mares).
+If the fetal membranes have not been passed by 3 hours after parturition, oxytocin (20 IU, IV or IM) should be administered at 15- to 30-minute intervals until they pass.
+If fetal membranes are still retained at 8 hours after foaling, therapy for retained placenta should be instituted.

 Normally, the translucent white amnion appears first at the vulvar lips during the expulsion stage of labor.
-Premature separation of the placenta is characterized by the appearance of the bright red, velvety, intact chorioallantois between the vulvar lips before the foal is delivered.
+Premature separation of the placenta is characterized by the appearance of the bright red, velvety, intact chorioallantois with a central, tan, avillous, star shape between the vulvar lips before the foal is delivered.
 The presence of the chorion at the vulvar lips indicates that it has separated from the endometrium before the foal is able to breathe spontaneously.
 The chorioallantois must immediately be ruptured and the foal manually delivered, or the foal will asphyxiate.
-The severity and duration of hypoxia that results determines the severity of neurologic abnormalities displayed by the foal (peripartum asphyxia or hypoxic ischemic encephalopathy [see Neonatal Encephalopathy]).
+The severity and duration of hypoxia that results determines the severity of neurologic abnormalities displayed by the foal (peripartum asphyxia or hypoxic ischemic encephalopathy.